roots/bud/docs/extending-authoring.md

     /**
      * ## bud.library  [💁 Fluent]
      *
-     * Enables DLL (dynamic link library) caching of specified modules.
+     * Enables DLL (dynamic link library) caching
+     * of specified modules.
      *
      * ### Usage
      *
-     * Supply `bud.library` the module you would like to add to the DLL.
+     * Supply `bud.library` the module you
+     * would like to add to the DLL.
      *
      * ```js
      * bud.library('jquery')
      * ```
      *
-     * Multiple modules can be added at once by passing an array *
+     * Multiple modules can be added at once by
+     * passing an array.
+     *
      * ```js
      * bud.library(['react', 'react-dom'])